slsa-framework/slsa/docs/spec/v1.0/verifying-systems.md

 ### Build environment

-The build environment is the independent execution environment where the build takes place.
+The build environment is the independent execution context where the build takes place.
+In the case of a distributed build, the build environment is the collection of all execution contexts that run build steps.
 Each build environment must be isolated from the control plane and from all other build environments, including those running builds from the same tenant or project.
 Tenants are free to modify the build environment arbitrarily.
 Build environments must have a means to fetch input artifacts (source, dependencies, etc).

 #### Prompts for assessing build environments